ForkTown23/CurricularDiffJUP/README.md

 - [x] Running Tally of Score differences, from curr1 to curr2

 9/6/22:
-- [ ] Centrality investigative function
+- [x] Centrality investigative function
-- [ ] Refactor to use less course names and more courses to avoid converting back and forth
+- [ ] Consider a refactor to use less course names and more courses to avoid converting back and forth